 See the seminar guidelines for more information about the seminars.

-In order to pass the course, the written exam and the term paper must be passed in the same semester as the course is taught.
-The written exam accounts for 40% of the final grade, the term paper for 60%.
+- you must pass the written exam and the term paper in the same semester as the course is taught.

 Submit assignments in Inspera